+Nipple thrush is also called a yeast infection.
 Yeast infections are a common problem for nursing moms.
 It is one of the causes of nipple pain while breastfeeding.

 Thrush and yeast both refer to an infection caused by the fungus Candida Albicans.
 I will be using these two terms interchangeably.

-WHERE CAN YOU GET THRUSH?
+WHERE IN YOUR BODY CAN YOU GET THRUSH?

 Yeast grows in our bodies normally.
 It becomes a problem when it overgrows.
 Overgrowth of yeast causes itching and pain.

 Yeast overgrowth causes problems with breastfeeding when it occurs in specific areas.